 Discover the street art

 In Berlin, there’s no reason to pay for entrance to art galleries — there is street art around every corner!
 Head to Kreuzberg or Friedrichshain to discover some of the most iconic pieces in the city.
+While exploring the streets of these ecletic neighbourhoods, you will discover many great pit stops along the way.
+Think vintage clothing stores, pop up boutiques and concept stores.

 Admire the architecture around Museum Island